 While this cardio workout is more for your dog, you can add muscle-building exercises.
 For example, do squats, push-ups, or sit-ups while waiting for your dog to return with the toy.

 Swimming in your pool is perfect for an older dog or one struggling with joint issues.
 If doing laps isn’t their thing, make it a game of fetch by tossing a floatable toy to the other end.

 The difference in this workout?
 The leader is your dog.
 Let them take control on a walk around the neighborhood.
 If they want to turn left to check out a new rock, or follow the scent of a squirrel, follow their lead.
 Your dog will be excited (and burn more energy) if its regular route is changed.

 The key is to get into a routine of exercising at home with your pup.
-Avoid health problems, for you and your dog that come along with an inactive lifestyle.
+Avoid health problems for you and your dog that accompany an inactive lifestyle.
 If they could speak, they would thank you for it.

 Dogs aren’t the only ones who can experience joint points.
 If your dog is easily outrunning you while knee pain slows you down, it may be time to meet with one of our specialists.
-Request an appointment and our ProActive team will help you retake the lead during that next game of chase.
+Please request an appointment, and our ProActive team will help you retake the lead during that next game of chase.